Finacial Literacy

 24.09.25

-Fill in the missing words: wants,income,expenses ,budget, money,needs (2), saving.
+Fill in the missing words: wants,income,expenses ,budget, money,needs (2), savings.

 Think of your 1 as a way to keep track of your 2.
 Here’s an easy breakdown: